urani-trade/solana-dev-onboarding-rs/chapters/03_anchor.md

 <br>

-* CPIs enable the composability of Solana programs, allowing developers to utilize and build on the instruction of existing programs.
+* CPIs enable the composability of Solana programs, allowing developers to use and build on existing programs' instructions.

 * To execute CPIs, use `invoke` or `invoke_signed` from the `solana_program` crate: